shyam-patel7/CS441-MapReduce-Model/README.md

 - In **simulation #3**, all virtual machines utilize a space-shared cloudlet scheduler policy, and the MapReduce framework is implemented to process cloudlets in parallel.

 ## Running
-To successfully run this project, the [Hortonworks Data Platform (HDP)](https://www.cloudera.com/downloads/hortonworks-sandbox.html) on Sandbox with Apache Hadoop, [VMware](https://my.vmware.com/en/web/vmware/downloads) or [VirtualBox](https://www.virtualbox.org/wiki/Downloads) virtualization software, [sbt](https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) and [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (version 1.8 or higher) are required.
+To successfully run this project, the [Hortonworks Data Platform (HDP)](https://www.cloudera.com/downloads/hortonworks-sandbox.html) on Sandbox with Apache Hadoop, [VMware](https://my.vmware.com/en/web/vmware/downloads) virtualization software, [IntelliJ IDEA](https://www.jetbrains.com/idea), [sbt](https://docs.scala-lang.org/getting-started/sbt-track/getting-started-with-scala-and-sbt-on-the-command-line.html) and [Java 8 JDK](https://www.oracle.com/technetwork/java/javase/downloads/index.html) (version 1.8 or higher) are required.

-1. From the project root directory, enter the following Terminal command to (1) run all tests and (2) assemble the necessary JAR:
+1. From the project root directory, enter the following Terminal command to run all tests and assemble the JAR:

         sbt clean assembly

 2. Start the HDP sandbox.
 Then, enter the following command in Terminal to transfer the JAR into the home directory.

         scp -P 2222 target/scala-2.13/Shyam_Patel_hw2-assembly-0.1.jar maria_dev@sandbox-hdp.hoziprtonworks.com:~/

 3. SSH into the HDP sandbox.

         ssh maria_dev@sandbox-hdp.hoziprtonworks.com -p 2222